20 Signs of A Psychopath: Recognize Their Toxic Traits

 They don’t have a conscience, so watch out for those who don’t feel guilty or regret after they insult a waiter or kick a puppy.

-- Research shows psychopathic persons can feel bad about their choices, but still do not use these feelings to make better future choices.
+• Research shows psychopathic people can feel bad about their choices, but still do not use these feelings to make better future choices.
 Even when they know their actions are harmful, they do not use this knowledge to change their behavior (Baskin-Sommers, 2016).

-Not all psychopaths are aggressive, but some may show physical or verbal aggression.
+Not all psychopaths are aggressive, but some may show physical or verbal hostile behavior.

-- Pronounced irritability, simmering rage, outbursts, physical aggression.
+• Pronounced irritability, simmering rage, outbursts, and physical hostile behavior.

 A psychopath can adapt to various situations and use ingenious tactics to trap and harm others.
 15% to 25% of prison inmates show psychopathic characteristics (Burton & Saleh, 2020).

-- The presence of psychopathic traits can predict future violent and sexually violent crimes with up to 80% accuracy.
+• The presence of psychopathic traits can predict future aggression and crimes of passion with up to 80% accuracy.

-- They have been found involved in some of the most cruel, violent, and heinous acts in society.
+• They have been found involved in some of the most cruel, destructive, and heinous acts in society.

 3. Problematic Childhood